BrianHicks/emit/docs/getting-started.rst

    :language: python
    :lines: 13-17

-``Router`` provides a decorator.
+``Router`` provides a decorator (``node``).
 The first argument is the fields that the decorated function returns.
 These are wrapped in a message and passed around between functions.

 We don't specify any subscriptions on this function, since it really doesn't need any.
 In fact, it's an entry point, so we specify that instead.
 This